rbmanez/Prosper-IT-Consulting-Internship/C#LiveProjectSprint3.md

 The Create view lacked the create functionality because:
 1. the view did not have an option to select an existing Job.
 And since Job and ShiftTime had a 1 to 0..1 (zero or one) relationship, in order to create a ShiftTime there must first be an existing Job to select and attach it to.
-2. the controller's Create method via GET didn't do much besides simply returning the view.
+2. the controller's Create GET method didn't do much besides simply returning the view.
-3. the controller's Create method via POST had the entire method commented out with code that was implementing a Guid data type for the ShiftTimeId (when in fact, based on the ShiftTime model it should be an integer) and a partial view of "_shiftTimeModal" that was created for Jobs controller and view.
+3. the controller's Create POST method had the entire method commented out with code that was implementing a Guid data type for the ShiftTimeId (when in fact, based on the ShiftTime model it should be an integer) and a partial view of "_shiftTimeModal" that was created for Jobs controller and view.

 ###### ShiftTime Create view before fix
 ![ShiftTime Create view before fix](sprint3pics/pic24.png)